lodotek/k8s-3tier-webapp/README.md

 ---

-Sample web application based on k8s.
-Focus on connecting components, setting k8s resources, and aiming to microservices.
-The k8s-3tier-webapp service is for PoC, not production ready.
+This is a sample web application based on k8s with a focuse on connecting components, setting up k8s resources, and deploying microservices.
+This is for PoC only and not for use in a production environment.

 ---